-In 2021, Madeira got a lot of attention as a safe destination for travel.
+Madeira has received a lot of attention as a safe destination for pandemic-era travel.
 Out on the edge of Europe, this small island off the coast of Africa became a coveted getaway for Europeans seeking sunshine and relatively restriction-free living.
 But Madeira is a fantastic destination at any time of year.

 Tourism is the primary driver of Madeira’s economy.
 As the pandemic put a temporary end to the mass tourism movements of previous years, Madeira’s tourist board rebranded the island as a destination for adventure seekers, outdoor lovers, and digital nomads.
 This is likely because the average tourist, pre-pandemic, was less mobile and less willing to travel to the island while the pandemic affected their own countries.

 As a result, adventurous travelers had the island to themselves.